 Barbara Corcoran's road to becoming an investor on ABC's "Shark Tank" is the perfect example.
 The self-made millionaire and real estate mogul was cast as an investor on the show only to have the offer rescinded.
 With nothing left to lose, Corcoran wrote a persuasive email to the show's executive producer and turned his "no" into a "yes."

-"People misinterpret 'nos' as an ending.
+"People misinterpret 'noes' as an ending.
 They're simply an obstacle," Corcoran told Grow last August.

-"Getting our of our comfort zone is a spectrum," Baptiste says.
+"Getting out of our comfort zone is a spectrum," Baptiste says.
 "You have to take risks, but you can do it on your own terms.
-We don't all want to be the President, but we might want to be on the board of our favorite charity, or have a kid, or get a new job," she says.
+We don't all want to be the president, but we might want to be on the board of our favorite charity, or have a kid, or get a new job," she says.